Ep. 265 Here Is Practical Help for Anyone Stuck in a Bad Habit

 6. Identify those folks who interfere with your holy objectives and remove yourself from them if it’s possible.

 If you’re not serious about change, which you can measure by responding to this path forward, nobody can help you change.
-You’ll live in a cycle of purity, sin, regret, purity, sin, ad nausea.
+You’ll live in a cycle of purity, sin, regret, purity, sin, regret.
+Repeat.

 Need More Help?